karayabin/universe-snapshot/universe/Ling/Light_Bullsheet/README.md

 This plugin provides the following services:

-- bullsheet
+- bullsheet (returns a LightBullsheetService instance)

 The service accepts bullsheeter instances.
 Each bullsheeter being its own stand-alone generator.

-Here is the content of the service configuration file:
+Here is an example of the service configuration:

 ```yaml
 bullsheet: